-We have agreed to register with the SEC the resale of the shares of common stock issuable upon conversion of the Investor Notes, as well as the shares of common stock issuable upon the exercise of the Investor Warrants, which registration rights are being satisfied pursuant to the registration statement of which this prospectus forms a part.
+We registered with the SEC the resale of the shares of common stock issuable upon conversion of the Investor Notes, as well as the shares of common stock issuable upon the exercise of the Investor Warrants.
 The Investor Notes contain certain covenants, and events of default and triggering events, respectively, which would require repayment of the obligations outstanding pursuant to such instruments.
 Our obligations under the Investor Notes are secured by all of our and our subsidiaries' assets and guaranteed jointly and severally by our subsidiaries.